 COVID-19 in Mississippi

-New COVID-19 related deaths reported to MSDH as of 6 p.m. yesterday.
+New COVID-19 related deaths identified by MSDH as of 3 p.m. yesterday.

-Current outbreaks in long-term care facilities only.
+Current outbreaks in long-term care (LTC) facilities only.
 (See LTC facility outbreak definition.)

-About our case counts: We currently update our case totals each day based on test results from the previous day.
-Outside laboratories also report positive test results to us, which are included in our totals.
-Repeated tests for the same individual are counted only once.
+About our case counts: We currently update our case totals each weekday based on test results reported to MSDH from the previous day (or weekend).
+Multiple positive tests for the same individual are counted only once.
 County case numbers and deaths may change as investigation finds new or additional information.

 Cumulative Cases and Deaths by County

-Totals of all reported COVID-19 cases for 2020, including those in long-term care (LTC) facilities.
+Totals of all reported COVID-19 cases, including those in long-term care (LTC) facilities.

 The numbers in this table are provisional.
-County case numbers and deaths may change as investigation finds new or additional information.
-The data provided below is the most current available.
+County case and deaths totals may change as investigation finds new or additional information.

 |County||Total Cases||Total Deaths||Total LTC Facility Cases||Total LTC Facility Deaths|